 However, local ICBs choose how to delegate NHS funding – and many regional health boards in England still require female same-sex couples to self-fund at least six cycles of IUI before they are eligible for NHS IVF treatment.
 Others even require up to 12 cycles of self-funded artificial insemination – this is far beyond what is recommended in guidelines provided by the National Institute for Health and Care Excellence (NICE)

 While lots of couples will conceive using IUI, the costs quickly rack up for those who don’t.
 Let’s start to add up the costs:

 - IUI costs between £350-£1,600 per cycle at a private clinic, and same-sex female couples usually have to pay for 6-12 IUI cycles privately before they can access NHS services.

-- Since local CCGs choose how to delegate NHS funding, accessing IVF has become a ‘postcode lottery’ – meaning couples living in different areas could face additional hurdles when trying to conceive.
+- Accessing IVF is a ‘postcode lottery’ – meaning couples living in different areas could face additional hurdles when trying to conceive.

 This policy creates significant practical and financial barriers for prospective parents, particularly lesbians, bi women and some trans people.
 Including additional costs, a couple who needed to fund twelve IUI cycles could have to spend up to £25,000 before being eligible for NHS care.
 For many, this cost is impossible to afford.

 What needs to change?